 Sukkarieh was faced with adversity straight after leaving university due to some unique circumstances.

-That was a three year degree.
-It was an interesting time because I got in, in 1990 I finished high school in 1998 so I started my first year in 1999 and everyone would probably be familiar with the millennial bug, a lot of contracts being sent out.
+That was a three-year degree.
+It was an interesting time because I finished high school in 1998 so I started my first year in 1999 and everyone would probably be familiar with the millennial bug, a lot of contracts being sent out.
 So it was really exciting thinking, ‘All right, this is fantastic.’
 This industry that I chose and this was while I was studying, you know, you’re just seeing all these six figures numbers going for it, trying to fix this millennial bug.
 Then I graduated in 2001 which I don’t know if people are familiar, but that was the whole Nasdaq crash with the IT bubble burst.
-You know, there wasn’t a great deal of jobs in that wasn’t really, you know, it was just a crash from that point of view.
+You know, there wasn’t a lot of jobs in that wasn’t really, you know, it was just a crash from that point of view.
 So that happened at the same time as when I graduated.

 Technology advancements over the past two decades have caused a serious change within the IT industry.